UCF vs. Temple NCAA Football Odds, Plays and Insights | October 30, 2021

 Temple Stats and Trends

-- So far this season Temple has two wins against the spread.
+- Temple has two wins against the spread in seven games this year.

-- The Owls have been underdogs by 10.5 points or more three times this year and covered the spread once.
+- This season, the Owls have just one against the spread win in three games as an underdog of 10.5 points or more.

-- Temple's games this year have gone over the total in three out of six opportunities (50%).
+- Temple's games this season have gone over the total in three out of six opportunities (50%).

-- Temple is 2-1 against the spread and 3-0 overall when the team piles up more than 371.0 yards.
+- Temple is 2-1 against the spread and 3-0 overall when the team churns out more than 371 yards.

-- This year the Owls have 11 turnovers, two fewer than the Knights have takeaways (13).
+- The Owls have 11 giveaways this season, while the Knights have 13 takeaways .

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.